tagup/ops-challenges/backend/README.md

-# Tagup back-end Technical Challenge
+# Tagup Back-End Technical Challenge

 Thanks for your interest in joining our team!
-This challenge is a simple test for us to evaluate your technical abilities in advance of meeting in person.
+This challenge is a simple test to evaluate your technical abilities in advance of interviews with the team.

 ## Project Description

-The goal of this assignment is to create a RESTful API connected to a local database that can save, modify, delete,and output data records.
+The goal of this assignment is to create a RESTful API connected to a local database that can save, modify, delete, and output data records.
 The project shouldn’t take more than an hour or two to complete.

-You can use whichever language/framework and database you’re most comfortable with—the goal here is not to validate your knowledge of a particular technology, rather to understand “how” you code.
+You can use whichever language/framework and database you’re most comfortable with.
+The goal is not to validate your knowledge of a particular technology, rather to understand “how” you code.

 ## Technical Requirements